joomla-framework/cache/README.md

 This cache package is based on a version of the now accepted PSR-6 as it was in 2013.

+## Deprecated

+The `joomla/cache` package has been deprecated with no further updates planned.

 ## Options and General Usage

 Following option as available across a cache storage types: